 While it may be tempting to start a new romantic relationship to move on with your life during a divorce, posting photos of you and your new romantic partner could make your spouse less cooperative and more hostile.
 After all, you never know how your soon-to-be-ex-spouse may feel about your new relationship during a divorce.

 It is also not a good idea to post photos of your new partner on social media because the judge could argue that you committed adultery.
 In Texas, dating while your divorce case is pending can be considered an extramarital affair.
 If the court determines that you committed adultery, they may consider your infidelity when dividing your community property during a divorce.

 Evidence of Hidden Assets

 Since your emails, texts, and social media posts are admissible as evidence in court, the opposing party may use your social media pictures to prove the existence of hidden assets.

-In fact, blocking your spouse may not prevent them and their attorney from seeing your posts about hidden assets, which may include automobiles, art, jewelry, or other types of property or luxury items.
+Blocking your spouse may not prevent his or her attorney from seeing your posts about hidden assets, which may include automobiles, art, jewelry, luxury items, or other types of property.

 Change your privacy settings.
 While this may not prevent your soon-to-be-ex-spouse from seeing everything you post, changing your settings to private can still be helpful.

 Unfollow your ex, their family, friends, and anyone who could access your photos and posts.

 Avoid posting anything personal about your children, divorce case, new romantic partner, and assets.